 Thanks to the generous support of Fairfax Financial Holdings Limited, the Ivey Business School has established the Ben Graham Centre for Value Investing (henceforth, the Centre) - one of only two in the world.
-Ivey's Centre is led by the holder of the Ben Graham Chair in Value Investing, Professor George Athanassakos, the founder of the Centre.
+Ivey's Centre is led by the holder of the Ben Graham Chair in Value Investing, Professor George Athanassakos, Founder and Managing Director of the Centre.

 The Centre, which was formally founded in 2006, focuses on researching and educating future business leaders and investors in the investment style made popular by Benjamin Graham in the early 1930's, referred to as Value Investing.
 The Centre serves a critical role in coordinating applied research at the University and in linking the activities of faculty and students with practitioners, primarily in the financial services sector, but also in other industries and in undertaking activities which are mutually beneficial to the University, the Industry and investors in general.
 Finally, the Centre preserves the thoughts, ideas and investing philosophies of Value Investors, especially those of investment icons such as Benjamin Graham, Warren Buffett, Irving Kahn, Walter Schloss, Mario Gabelli, Glenn Greenberg, Robert Heilbrum, Seth Klarman, Michael Price, Paul Sonkin, Charles Brandes, and others.